debraysimon/thingpark-global-sim/docs/device-manager-user-guide/manage-device-alarms/monitor-device-alarms.md

 5. In the Search frame, select **Cleared** from the **State** list to filter cleared alarms, and click **Search**.

-    -\> The Active alarm frame shows the cleared alarms of the device at the time they have been cleared.
+    -\&gt; The Active alarm frame shows the cleared alarms of the device at the time they have been cleared.
 Clearance timestamp is displayed in the State column.
 Clearing conditions are displayed in the Alarm column.

-    -\> Latest created alarms are displayed first.
+    -\&gt; Latest created alarms are displayed first.

     ![](./_images/viewing-current-status-of.png)